Alcidespb24/RAG/output.md

 Business associate: (1) Except as provided in paragraph (4) of this definition, business associate means, with respect to a covered entity, a person who:

 1. On behalf of such covered entity or of an organized health care arrangement (as defined in this section) in which the covered entity participates, but other than in the capacity of a member of the workforce of such covered entity or arrangement, creates, receives, maintains, or transmits protected health information for a function or activity regulated by this subchapter, including claims processing or administration, data analysis, processing or administration, utilization review, quality assurance, patient safety activities listed at 42 CFR 3.20, billing, benefit management, practice management, and repricing; or
-2. Provides, other than in the capacity of a member of the workforce of such covered entity, legal, actuarial, accounting, consulting, data aggregation (as defined in § 160.103), or financial services to or for such covered entity, or to or for an organized health care arrangement in which the covered entity participates, where the provision of the service involves the disclosure of protected health information from such covered entity or arrangement, or from another business associate of such covered entity or arrangement, to the person.
+2. Provides, other than in the capacity of a member of the workforce of such covered entity, legal, actuarial, accounting, consulting, data aggregation (as defined in § 160.103).

 (2) A covered entity may be a business associate of another covered entity.

-# § 160.103 Definitions.

-Except as otherwise provided, the following definitions apply to this subchapter:

-Act means the Social Security Act.

-Administrative simplification provision means any requirement or prohibition established by:

-1. 42 U.S.C.
-1320d-1320d-4, 1320d-7, 1320d-8, and 1320d-9;
-2. Section 264 of Pub.
-L. 104-191;
-3. Sections 13400-13424 of Public Law 111-5; or
-4. This subchapter.
+(b) Where provided, the standards, requirements, and implementation specifications adopted under this subchapter apply to a business associate.

 (3) Business associate includes: